vsart/dtvm/README.md

 of a line or in the end of a line after a full instruction (the instruction token and the arguments).

-Label declarations need to be alone in a line.
+Label declarations need to be alone in a line (comments after the declaration aren't counted).
+A label declaration needs to end with `:` and not contain any whitespace characters.
+When referencing the label in a j** instruction, the last `:` should be removed.
 Since a `halt` instruction is always added to the end of the code, a label declared in the end of a file will reference a `halt` instruction.

-A label needs to start with `@` and not contain any whitespace characters.
-When referencing the label in a j** instruction, the `@` should not be removed.
+In general, see the examples folder for examples.